-I needed toothpaste; I had neglected to pick some up on my way home from work the night before.
+I needed toothpaste; I neglected to pick some up on my way home from work the night before.
 All I needed was toothpaste.
 So I peeled myself out of bed, threw on some yoga pants and headed out.

 After only thirty minutes in Target I walked to the checkout line with toothpaste, pizza and my first pair of Spanx, in hand.